 After a pointless season at Minardi, Andrea de Cesaris switched to Brabham-BMW for the 1987 season.
-With the team owned by Bernie Ecclestone he was able to achieve better results, even though he mostly failed to match teammate Riccardo Patrese’s pace and race craft.
+With the team owned by Bernie Ecclestone, he was able to achieve better results, even though he usually failed to match teammate Riccardo Patrese’s pace and race craft.

-It must be said that reliability was far from perfect, to say the least, at BMW during the 1987, and de Cesaris (picture below) and Patrese often suffered engine failures that prevented them to score more points.
+It must be said that reliability was far from perfect, to say the least, at BMW during the 1987, and de Cesaris (picture below) and Patrese more often than not suffered engine failures that prevented them to score more points.